tytydraco/yessleep/out/Part_1_Im_immortal_Its_ruined_my_life.md

 I remember how I screamed until my voice gave out.

-“*You will not get the peace of death, you coward.*” The woman crooned.
+“*You will not get the peace of death, you coward.*” The woman whispered.

 And this all began.